 Tara Barnett and Kate Mills share the process of helping students set weekly goals and then reflect on their progress every Friday.

-Tara Barnes and Kate Mills have a confession to make: in the first weeks of school, many of their fourth-grade students didn’t write much at all in workshops.
+Tara Barnett and Kate Mills have a confession to make: in the first weeks of school, many of their fourth-grade students didn’t write much at all in workshops.
 It was only after tackling the issue of writing stamina head-on that they saw rapid progress.

 Get full access to all Choice Literacy article content